-• Retain our named executive officers by paying them competitively, motivating them to contribute to the Company's success, and rewarding them for their performance.
-The Committee determines targeted annual pay opportunities for the named executive officers and considers several factors such as market data, tenure, proficiency in role, performance, and skill set relative to the external marketplace, among others.

-- Connect a substantial portion of each named executive officer's compensation to the financial performance of the Company and the remaining portion to the achievement of individual goals established for each named executive officer on a quarterly and annual basis. - Encourage ownership of Intermex common stock. - Discourage excessive risk-taking by named executive officers.
+- Retain our named executive officers by paying them competitively, motivating them to contribute to the Company's success, and rewarding them for Company and individual performance.
+The Committee determines targeted annual pay opportunities for the named executive officers and considers several factors such as market data, tenure, proficiency in role, performance, and skill set relative to the external marketplace, among others. - Connect a substantial portion of each named executive officer's compensation to the financial performance of the Company and the remaining portion to the achievement of individual goals established for each named executive officer on a quarterly and annual basis. - Encourage ownership of Intermex common stock. - Discourage excessive risk-taking by named executive officers.

 Using market data as a guide, the Compensation Committee establishes the balance between fixed/variable, cash/equity and annual/long-term incentive ("LTI") compensation to ensure that pay outcomes are appropriately aligned with financial, individual and stock price performance.
-The following graphs display the target pay mix of total compensation in 2022 for the Chief Executive Officer ("CEO") and the average of the other four named executive officers based on the executives' actual salary and their target annual cash bonus and LTI awards:
+The following graphs display the target pay mix of total compensation in 2023 for the Chief Executive Officer ("CEO") and the average of the other five named executive officers based on the executives' base salary, target annual incentive and LTI awards: